 And then I try to remember that we don’t always go along.
 Sometimes we speak up, as women did against proposed Labor Secretary Puzder in 2017, and as we did, as a world, fifteen years ago, on February 15th 2003.

 I remember standing in a huge crowd near the United Nations, part of a worldwide uprising of tens of millions of people in sixty countries, all saying no to waging war on Iraq.

 On that cold day, a very bundled-up Nobel Peace Prize winner Archbishop Desmond Tutu said, “We are members of one family, God’s Family, the human family.
 How can we say we want to drop bombs on our sisters and brothers and on our children?”

 We said we couldn’t, we didn’t want to, and then we let it happen, anyway, and that was 15 years ago this month.

 Today, according to the Costs of War Project US troops and drones and bombs are forcing themselves on people in Afghanistan, Syria, Iraq, Yemen, Somalia.
-US special forces are in a total of 76 countries and the terrifying US led "war on terror” has involved 39% of the countries on the planet.
+US special forces are in a total of 76 countries and the terrifying US-led "war on terror” has involved 39% of the countries on the planet.

 Which leaves me here in another cold February, trying to imagine what my next minute would be like if I actually lived on a planet of people who believed they were related to one another.
 What would that look like, feel like, breathe like?
-And what would be doing with all the time we wouldn’t have to be spending wondering and imagining and fending-off, and being, or not-being silent?
+And what would we be doing with all the time we wouldn’t have to be spending wondering and imagining and fending-off and being, or not-being silent?